brdoney/brdoney.github.io/_docs/modifying-variables.md

 type: lesson
 ---

+Remembering things is great, but there's one important thing missing: changing what value the computer remembers.

+For example, what if we have a variable that tracks a friend's age but that friend gets a year older?!?

-In Java, there are a couple of ways we can change variables after we have created them.
-In the following table, the variable declared below is used.
+Well, in Java, there are a couple of ways we can change variables after we have created them.
+In the following table, the variable declared below is used:

 ```java
 int myVar = 1;